Tufahel/redux-app-practice/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Title-Info
-> This is a template for react based projects with linters, package.json and readme setup.
+> This is a react-redux practice project.

 # GIF/Screenshot
 ![]

 ## Built With
 - React
+- Redux

 ## Live Demo
 For the link to the live demo, [Click here]()